ACADEMICS

 Avg.
 GPA of RHA Student-Athlete

 The partnership between RHA school and the Municipality of Lake Country provides facilities superior to those found in many larger high schools, boasting amenities such as a full community theatre, two gymnasiums, and a fitness centre.
-Despite the relatively small enrollment of 900 students, the staff is able to establish individual connections with students ranging from Grades 7 to 12.
-This distinctive blend renders the working relationship with the RINK Hockey Academy an ideal match.
+Despite the relatively small enrollment of 900 students, their staff is able to establish individual connections with students ranging from Grades 7 to 12.
+This distinctive blend renders the working relationship with RINK Hockey Academy an ideal match.

 Experience a Day in the Life of a Student-Athlete.